Energy-Consumption Advantage of Quantum Computation: Introduction

-Our methodology pioneers general techniques to clarify the upper and lower bounds of the energy consumption for the computation.
-In particular, the upper bound of achievable energy-consumption costs of quantum algorithms is obtained by meticulously considering the work cost of implementing gates to finite precision, erasing the computer's memory state based on Landauer’s principle~\cite{Landauer1961} for the initialization, and reducing the effect of noise by quantum error correction.
-Also notably, we develop novel techniques for deriving a fundamental lower bound of the energy required for classical algorithms to solve computational problems.
-Based on these bounds, we rigorously prove that a quantum algorithm can attain an exponential energy-consumption advantage over any classical algorithm for a specific computational problem---Simon's problem~\cite{Simon1994, Simon1997}.
-Furthermore, for this problem, we clarify how to implement and demonstrate the energy-consumption advantage of quantum computation in an experimental setting, using a cryptographic primitive to feasibly implement the input system in Fig.~\ref{fig:thermo_diagram}.
+Based on these bounds, we rigorously prove that a quantum algorithm can attain an exponential energy-consumption advantage over any classical algorithm for an exemplary computational problem---Simon's problem~\cite{Simon1994, Simon1997}.
+Furthermore, for this problem, we clarify how to implement the quantum algorithm using a cryptographic primitive to feasibly implement the input system in Fig.~\ref{fig:thermo_diagram} and provide explicit criteria for demonstrating the energy-consumption advantage of quantum computation in experiments.
 In this way, we expand the traditional focus from conventional complexity-theoretic notions in theoretical computer science to energy consumption---a critical aspect of computational resources that was often overlooked in the existing theoretical studies.
 These results lay a solid foundation for the exploration of the advantage of quantum computation over classical computation in terms of energy consumption.

 \paragraph*{Key physical insights.} In our analysis of energy consumption, we develop a comprehensive account of the above three types of costs that contribute to energy consumption: the energetic cost, the control cost, and the initialization cost.